RobinMagnet/pyFM/docs/source/examples.md

 Examples
 ========

-Runnable example notebooks live in the
+The [example gallery](auto_examples/index) contains runnable examples with interactive 3D figures — drag to rotate, scroll to zoom.
+Each page can be downloaded as a Python script or a Jupyter notebook.

-[`examples/` directory](https://github.com/RobinMagnet/pyFM/tree/master/examples)
+## Not yet ported

-of the repository:
+These notebooks still use the older `meshplot` viewer and live in the [`examples/` directory](https://github.com/RobinMagnet/pyFM/tree/master/examples) of the repository.
+They are being moved into the gallery one at a time.

 - **`mesh_and_matching/basic_functions.ipynb`** — compute a functional map
   between two meshes and convert it to a point-to-point map.